United States Immigration and Customs Enforcement: Enforcement and Removal Operations (ERO)

-ERO is responsible for enforcing the nation's immigration laws and ensuring the departure of removable immigrants from the United States.
-ERO uses its detention and deportation officers to identify, arrest, and remove immigrants who violate U.S. immigration law, Deportation officers are responsible for the transportation and detention of immigrants in ICE custody to include the removal of immigrants to their country of origin, Deportation officers arrest immigrants for violations of U.S. immigration law, monitor cases during deportation proceedings, supervise released immigrants, and deportation of illegal immigrants from the United States.
+ERO is responsible for enforcing the federal government's immigration laws and ensuring the departure of removable immigrants from the United States.
+ERO uses its detention and deportation officers to identify, arrest, and remove immigrants who violate U.S. immigration law.
+Deportation officers are responsible for the transportation and detention of immigrants in ICE custody to include the removal of immigrants to their country of origin.
+Deportation officers arrest immigrants for violations of U.S. immigration law, monitor cases during deportation proceedings, supervise released immigrants, and deportation from the United States.

 Deportation officers operate strategically placed Fugitive Operations Teams whose function is to locate, apprehend, and remove immigrants who have absconded from immigration proceedings and remain in the United States with outstanding warrants for deportation.
-Due to limited staffing, ERO Fugitive Operations typically target undocumented immigrants with a history of serious criminal convictions (i.e. homicide, sexual assaults, aggravated felonies).
+Due to limited staffing, ERO Fugitive Operations typically target illegal immigrants with a history of serious criminal convictions (i.e. homicide, sexual assaults, aggravated felonies).

 ERO manages the Secure Communities program which identifies removable immigrants located in jails and prisons.
 Fingerprints submitted as part of the normal criminal arrest and booking process will automatically check both the Next Generation Identification (NGI) of the FBI's Criminal Justice Information Services (CJIS) Division and the Automated Biometric Identification System (IDENT) of the Department of Homeland Security's US-VISIT Program.
 ERO was formerly known as the Office of Detention and Removal Operations (DRO).

-Other ICE Divisions
+Other ICE divisions

 The Office of State, Local and Tribal Coordination (OSLTC) is ICE's primary outreach and communications component for state, local and tribal stakeholders.
 It is responsible for building and improving relationships, and coordinating activities with state, local, territorial, and tribal law enforcement agencies and through public engagement.
 It also fosters and sustains relationships with federal, state and local government officials and coordinates ICE ACCESS programs (Agreements of Cooperation in Communities to Enhance Safety and Security).
 The Office of the Principal Legal Advisor (OPLA) provides legal advice, training and services to support the ICE mission and defends the interests of the United States in the administrative and federal courts.
 The Office of Professional Responsibility is responsible for investigating allegations of misconduct involving employees of ICE.

 ICE Air is the aviation division of ICE that charters aircraft or books commercial flights to send deportees back to their home countries.
-There are 10 aircraft used to send deportees and has a working list of 185 countries.
-Deportees have legs and arms secured while boarding, handcuffs are removed during flight and all shackles removed upon disembarking.
+There were 10 aircraft used to send deportees in 2017, which increased to 12 by 2026.
+Deportees have legs and arms secured while boarding, handcuffs are removed during flight and most deportees have no restraints upon disembarking.
 ICE Health Service Corps (IHSC) is a division that is responsible for providing direct patient care to approximately 13,500 detainees housed in 21 detention facilities throughout the nation.
 Their stated mission is to provide the best care to those in ICE custody, practicing on the core values of Integrity, Commitment, Accountability, Service, and Excellence.
 The IHSC team is made up of around 1,000 members that consist of US Public Health Service Commissioned Corps officers, healthcare professionals, and federal civil service workers.